-Second story – if you are installing siding on a two or more story house, the cost will be higher because you will need special equipment such as scaffolding.
-Also, it is more challenging and risky to install siding on such houses.
+Second story – if you are installing siding on a two or more-story house, the cost will be higher because you will need special equipment such as scaffolding.
+Also, installing siding on such houses is more challenging and risky.
 For this reason, you should be ready to pay more for special tools to make the work easier.

 If you can wait until winter to do the installation, you will save a lot on the total cost compared to the summer season.
 However, if you are in a hurry, ensure you find a contractor that will offer you the best value for money.